Tuesday, January 25, 2011

 Hw # 28

-"So their view on life is different than a healthy person’s because they just wish they were normal healthy person and instead worry how long will I live? then about what to wear to a party", i thought that it was very insightful comparing healthy people and people who have been sick all their live just trying to make it by in life.
+The lines "So their view on life is different than a healthy person’s because they just wish they were normal healthy person and instead worry how long will I live? then about what to wear to a party", i thought that it was very insightful comparing healthy people and people who have been sick all their live just trying to make it by in life.
 I also like how you compared your friend's sickness to how your mother said that you should "I should be thankful to God for being born a healthy baby unlike some other unlucky kids" my mom says the same thing to me all the time.
 The ending sentence i thought was clever and good cut-off. :) - Leah (CLASSMATE)

 I liked how you mentioned an actual account of your friend being sick and it was sweet that you brought her some chicken soup.
 I also liked how you talked about the fact that we separate ourselves from sick people, I guess its because we don’t want to be tied down with the very sickness they have.
 So we isolate the sick and hope they get better.
 It was also interesting that you mentioned that there are things in our lives we take advantage of, there are people with worse situations than us.
 I agree because no matter how bad our situation may be there is always someone who has much less than the things we were blessed with.
 I also agree that we should begin to think about the things that are most important in our lives, not materialistic things but those things that matter the most.
 I really enjoyed reading this account of your friend who was suffering from a fever. - Raven (CLASSMATE)